laurentiu-pirnuta/sports-team-performance/README.md

-  The purpose of the code is to explore the hyphothesis that "given that an area has two sports teams in different sports, these teams will perform the same within their respective sports", by using t-tests between pairs of sports.
+  The purpose of the code is to explore the hypothesis that "given that an area has two sports teams in different sports, these teams will perform the same within their respective sports", by using t-tests between pairs of sports.
 For the computation of the p-value, the win/loss ratio of the sport teams per region are used.

   The data for the metropolitan areas and associated sport teams are taken from "assets/wikipedia_data.html".
 The data for the sport teams required to calculate the win/loss ratio are taken from "assets/nhl.csv" for hockey (NHL), "assets/nba.csv" for basketball (NBA), "assets/mlb.csv" for baseball (MLB) and "assets/nfl.csv" for american football (NFL), using only 2018 data.
 All the datasets require cleaning.